wonha/Pay-Baymax-SoftwareEngineerChallange/CodingTask/development-specification.md

 # Requirement Assumption
 Null safe, boundless collection, Singletone world AMAP - dequeue should return singleton value when the queue is empty

+TBD - Along with ImmutableQueue and ImmutableStack, the Iterator implementation also should be immutable.
+ImmutableStackIterator should return new Iterator whenever `pop()` is called, which is defined in the StackIterator interface.

 ## Interface Specifications
 Since some of the details of the interface were not specified in the original requirement,